How to start

-Washington University Mass Spectrometry Technology Access Center (MTAC) has a set of routine analyses for rapid turnaround that require minimal customization.
-These are typically samples requiring qualitative or semi-quantitative analysis.
+Washington University's Mass Spectrometry Technology Access Center (MTAC) offers a set of routine analyses for rapid turnaround that require minimal customization.
+These services are typically for samples requiring qualitative or semi-quantitative analysis.

 Proteins are identified after in-gel or in-solution digestion.
 Proteins can be optionally fractionated prior to digestion.
 The cost for this analysis depends on the complexity of sample preparation and the number of samples that are being analyzed.

 Co-immunoprecipitation (CO-IP) is a popular technique to identify physiologically relevant protein-protein interactions by using target protein-specific antibodies to indirectly capture proteins that are bound to a specific target protein.
 These protein complexes can then be analyzed to identify new binding partners, binding affinities, the kinetics of binding and the function of the target protein.